 Exercise and eat right.
 Exercise vigorously and regularly—it helps work off excess energy and aggression in a positive way and soothes and calms the body.
 Eat a wide variety of healthy foods and limit sugary foods in order to even out mood swings.

 Get plenty of sleep.
 When you’re tired, it’s even more difficult to focus, manage stress, stay productive, and keep on top of your responsibilities.
-Support yourself by getting between 7-9 hours of sleep every night.
+Support yourself by turning off screens at least one hour before bed and getting between 7-9 hours of sleep every night.

 Practice better time management.
 Set deadlines for everything, even for seemingly small tasks.
 Use timers and alarms to stay on track.
 Take breaks at regular intervals.
 Avoid piles of paperwork or procrastination by dealing with each item as it comes in.
 Prioritize time-sensitive tasks and write down every assignment, message, or important thought.